 Likely effect

-Option 1 Densification Option 2 Edge of Cambridge Option 3 New settlements Option 4 Dispersal: villages Option 5 Transport corridors
+Option 1 Densification Option 2 Edge of Cambridge Outside Green Belt Option 3 Edge of Cambridge - Green Belt Option 4 Dispersal - new settlements Option 5 Dispersal - villages Option 6 Public transport corridors

-++/- ++? ++? - +/-
+++/- ++? ++? ++?
+100 +/-

-- 3.43 Option 1 would result in an increase in the density of development in Cambridge, and therefore an increase in population.
+- 3.46 Option 1 would result in an increase in the density of development in Cambridge, and therefore an increase in population.
 As such, it is likely that a large number of people would be living within close proximity to their workplace, as well as a range of local amenities.
 This would encourage active travel through walking and cycling.
 It is also likely that a greater number of people would be located within close proximity to primary health care facilities but with an increase in population, it is possible that these services could be over-capacity and would therefore require further investment.
 Furthermore, large parts of Cambridge City Centre are an AQMA and therefore poor air quality could have an adverse effect on people's health.
 Focusing growth in the city may help minimise further deterioration in air quality by facilitating sustainable travel.
 If this option led to the loss of any open space to development or a lack of both private and public space more generally, it could affect people's mental well-being if not carefully designed.
+Therefore, Option 1 is expected to have a mixed significant positive and minor negative effect against this objective. - 3.47 Because of its scale, Option 2 offers opportunity to incorporate a GP surgery, plus a range of open space, recreational and sporting facilities, and walking and cycling can be designed in from the outset of design.
+This option is expected to have a significant positive effect on this objective but with uncertainty.

-Therefore, Option 1 is expected to have a mixed significant positive and minor negative effect against this objective. - 3.44 Both Options 2 and 3 could see the creation of new on-site infrastructure, such as open space and a GP surgery, with positive effects on public health.
-However, with regard to Option 2, the range of services and facilities provided at particular development locations will likely depend on the size of the extension.
+- 3.48 Both Options 3 and 4 could see the creation of new on-site infrastructure, such as open space and a GP surgery, with positive effects on public health.
+However, with regard to Option 3, the range of services and facilities provided at particular development locations will likely depend on the size of the extension.
 In addition, larger developments have more scope to be designed in a way that encourages walking and cycling.
 However, new healthcare facilities may only be provided when the population reaches a certain size, which could in particular be a challenge for new settlements that are some distance from existing healthcare provision.
-Overall, both options are expected to have a significant positive effect on this objective but with uncertainty. - 3.45 Option 4 would result in an increase in development at villages across Greater Cambridge, which would place increasing pressure on existing services, such as primary health care.
+Overall, both options are expected to have a significant positive effect on this objective but with uncertainty. - 3.49 Option 5 would result in an increase in development at villages across Greater Cambridge, which would place increasing pressure on existing services, such as primary health care.
 Furthermore, villages are likely to have a more limited range of amenities.
 It is likely that residents would need to drive to most places meaning less active travel.
-A minor negative effect is therefore expected. - 3.46 Option 5 would result in an increase in development along and around key public transport corridors and hubs.
+A minor negative effect is therefore expected. - 3.50 Option 6 would result in an increase in development along and around key public transport corridors and hubs.
 It's therefore likely that people would have good access to primary health care facilities, depending upon their location, but these may not be within walking and cycling distance and therefore would not encourage active travel.
 Depending on the scale of development, it may be more challenging to design in healthy behaviours, such as integrated open space and green infrastructure.
 Under this option, development would be in close proximity to public transport links, which could help to reduce emissions of air pollutants from private vehicles.
-Option 5 is expected to have a mixed minor positive and minor negative effect on this objective.
+Option 6 is expected to have a mixed minor positive and minor negative effect on this objective.